pc-magas/rover_laravel/readme.md

 ## License
 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 Any other code is shipped with [WFPL licence](http://www.wtfpl.net).

+Each 3rd party library has its own licence.